 Arabian Business reported earlier that the migration of Indians to the UAE in 2015 has been ranked as the “second largest migration in the world” by the Organisation for Economic Co-operation and Development (OECD).

-The organisation, however, pointed out that 2.8 million Indians had migrated to the UAE between 1995 and 2015, making it the top destination for Indians in the world.For all the latest real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The organisation, however, pointed out that 2.8 million Indians had migrated to the UAE between 1995 and 2015, making it the top destination for Indians in the world.real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.